danmasta/angular-google-maps/README.md

 ## What this plugin does
 Creates a google map element on your page.
 Configuration can be done with html tags and attributes, and can be styled with css.

+## Demo
+Check out a demo with all features here: http://test.dev.danmasta.net/google-map-demo/

 ## This plugin supports the following features
 * Google maps direction service
 * Google maps street view service